2020 vision for Madison Heights: Town hall meeting to focus on area's potential, future

 “Amherst County Public Schools understand that the economic growth and vitality of a community is heavily influenced by the strength of the school system,” Arnold said.
 “Therefore, we are working very hard to prepare our students to enter the workforce.
 One way we can better prepare our students is to provide work-based learning opportunities to them.”

-School officials in Amherst want to give the students real-life, hands-on experiences in the workplace.
+School officials in Amherst want to give students real-life, hands-on experiences in the workplace.

 “To accomplish this objective, we need the businesses of Madison Heights to be willing to partner with ACPS and to take students on in an internship-like capacity,” Arnold said.